wp-plugins/daves-wordpress-live-search/readme.txt

 * Faster startup on AJAX requests (fewer includes & hooks registered)
 * If SCRIPT_DEBUG is set, use non-minified scripts
 * Now uses a proper loop to get search results.
 Hopefully improves compatibilty with other search plugins
-* The parameters to the dwls_alter_results hook have changed: $array_of_results, deprecated (always -1), DavesWordPressLiveSearchResults instance.
+* The parameters to the dwls_alter_results hook have changed: array of results (instead of a query object), deprecated (always -1), DavesWordPressLiveSearchResults instance.

 = 3.2 =